eipiguy/roleplay/plot/Avador's Travelling Emporium/0_2-reflection.md

 	- They only look like gnomes because we cannot fathom their true form.
 They appear as short garden gnomes as in the Brothers Grimm's, "The Earth Gnomes" or "Snow White and Rose Red", and are hence very churlish in creative and silly ways, and quick to anger.
 They are very proud culturally of the following:
 		- Their nimbleness and trim or dainty size.
 		- Their white beards, at least half as long as they are when able
-		- Their often exquisitly tailored and practical clothes
+		- Their often exquisitely tailored and practical clothes
 	- Children and animals seem unaffected by their powerful magic.
 That is their main limitation, but otherwise they appear to effect the universe as incredibly powerful, sorcerous, magical beings by nature.
 	- They can once a day permanently change people into equivalent animals using something akin to "true polymorph" that lasts until the gnome's death breaks the curse.
 	- 3 times a day they can magically distract a group of people while they escape